Singaraja, Indonesia: What to pack, what to wear, and when to go [2024]

 January

-If you are traveling to Singaraja in January, you will notice that it can be very hot.
+If you go to Singaraja in January, you will notice that it is consistently hot.
 Expect it to rain about two thirds of the time.
 Average temperatures (including nighttime) are in the low 80s F (high 20s C).

 What to wear/what to pack: